falue/tvPlayer/README.md

 > *NOTICE:* `.png` does ***not*** work with color mode: "*indexed colors*"!

 ## USB drive format
-Works with `FAT32`.
+Works with `FAT32` and `EXFAT` formatted USB drives.
-`EXFAT` has worked before and does now, but you have to run the thing with sudo all the way.

-Not tested any other.
+Does not work with MAC formatted drives.

 ## Filenames, TV channel order and AV channel
 The order of the files on the USB device lead the order of the TV channels.